 Peak sun hours are the number of hours per day when the sunlight intensity is 1,000 watts/m².

 Why is this important?

-The intensity and angle of the sun will change throughout the day, so it’s not just a matter of how many hours of sunlight you receive.
+The intensity and angle of the sun will change throughout the day, so it’s not just a matter of how many hours of direct sunlight you receive.